 Cookies are website data files saved by browsers.
 A corrupt cookie could cause Chrome to malfunction, so deleting Chrome’s cookies might fix the Show in folder option.
 You can delete the cookies in Google Chrome as follows:

-- First, click the Customize Google Chrome button at the top right of the software’s window and select Settings from the menu.
+- First, click the Menu button at the top right corner and select Settings from the menu.

-- Scroll to the bottom of the Settings page and click Show advanced settings.
+- Scroll to the bottom of the Settings page and click Advanced.

 - Press the Content Settings button to open the window in the snapshot below.

-- Cliick the All cookies and site data button there to open the window below.
+- Click Cookies > See all cookies and site data button there to open the window below.

 - Select the Remove all option to erase all the cookies and press Finished.